How to Run No-Bot Meetings on Mac (Without Losing the Notes)

 Recordings scatter across personal laptopsNo central archive, no team memoryCentralize in Notion or a shared knowledge base

-The key insight: going bot-free does not mean going analog.
-If each person can record and auto-summarize on their own device, you keep the quality without the bot.
+The key insight: going bot-free doesn't mean going analog.
+If each person can record and auto-summarize on their own device, you keep the quality without putting a bot in the room.

 How to pick a "device-side" tool for a no-bot team

 To make the policy executable, your team needs one approved device-side tool.
-Here is the selection framework.
+Here's the selection framework.

 Bot-based vs device-side: the structural difference